Getting Started#

 Core: Parallelizing Classes with Ray Actors

 Ray provides actors to allow you to parallelize an instance of a class in Python or Java.
-When you instantiate a class that is a Ray actor, Ray will start a remote instance of that class in the cluster.
+When you instantiate a class that is a Ray actor, Ray starts a remote instance of that class in the cluster.
 This actor can then execute remote method calls and maintain its own internal state.

 Note